rajsite/webvi-experiments/RichText/README.md

 # Rich Text for WebVIs

-Rich text editing on the web turns out to be a pretty diverse with lots of options available.
+Rich text editing on the web turns out to be pretty diverse with lots of options available.
 The goal of this document is to give a few attributes of rich text editors to consider when choosing one for a project.

 ## Considerations